istio/enhancements/features/distroless_images.md

 - [x] All new documentation containing user actions includes istio.io tests.

-YES/NA - no user actions other than a single `--set tag=1.9.0-distroless`
+YES/NA - no user actions other than a single `--set values.global.variant=distroless`.

 - [x] Release notes have been added.

-YES - when the feature was merged long ago
+YES - when the feature was merged long ago.
+Once promoted we will note the promotion in the release notes.

 - [x] Upgrade notes have been added.

-YES - none needed
+YES - none needed.

 **Tests**

-- [ ] Integration tests cover feature edge cases
+- [x] Integration tests cover feature edge cases

-NO - we only cover basic integration test.
-We may have gaps in things that depend on internal tools, like istioctl.
-Probably not, but its not tested.
+YES - The full Istio integration test suite is ran on each PR.

 - [x] End-to-end tests cover samples/tutorials

-YES - e2e tests cover the full install
+YES - The full Istio integration test suite is ran on each PR.
+The only sample/tutorial is the install.

 - [x] Fixed issues have tests to prevent regressions
-- [ ] Stability/stress test suite includes coverage for the feature.
+- [x] Stability/stress test suite includes coverage for the feature.

-NO. Its highly likely overkill to run 2x suite every time when this is extremely unlikely to have any impact.
-We can likely run it one-off?
+N/A. Its overkill to run 2x suite every time when this is extremely unlikely to have any impact.

 **Performance**